Midges in Scotland

 As for repellents applied to the skin, there are a variety of sprays and creams, some using natural products.
-At the moment Smidge That Midge Insect Repellent is getting great reviews – see the advert in the sidebar.
-I like my midgehood though – I wear it over my much loved Tilley hat ( as seen in my Twitter profile pic!)
+At the moment Smidge That Midge Insect Repellent seems to be popular.
+I like my midgehood though.
+It’s more useful than a knighthood and I wear it over my much loved Tilley hat ( as vaguely seen in my Twitter profile pic!
+Oh, and in a pic above.)
 These also help in keeping away clegs (horse-flies).
 To be honest, if the midges in Scotland are bad, then clegs are worse!
 We had a bad experience of Scottish clegs in Knoydart.
 Oh, and on the road to Stronachlachar in the Trossachs.

 I think clegs are similar to the US ‘blue-tail fly’, but perhaps someone can clarify that for me.
 Don’t get me started on these sly and treacherous insects.
 They are much bigger than midges, for a start.
 The worst thing is the way they silently land on you and the damage is done before you are aware of them.
 And how do they know that you can’t see the backs of your own arms, elbows and backs of legs?
 Clegs are active on warm days in the Scottish countryside – but usually not in anything like the numbers of midges.
 Reviews of the Smidge spray also say it is effective against clegs… ( hmm, must buy some for Johanna!)